-The Company's bank balances, trade receivables and due from a related party are financial assets measured at amortised cost.
+The Company's bank balances, trade and other receivables, contract assets and due from related parties are financial assets measured at amortised cost.

 Financial instruments (continued)

 i) Financial assets (continued)

 Impairment of financial assets

 The Company recognises an allowance for expected credit losses (ECLs) for all debt instruments not held at fair value through profit or loss.
 ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive, discounted at an approximation of the original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.